| |

 By this time Vestax

-could do no wrong in my eyes.
+could do no wrong.
 I had tried

 I prefer short scale